 When considering why coffee might be tied to more positive health outcomes, the researchers gathered at the Royal Society of Medicine roundtable suggested that caffeine alone may not have a strong enough effect.

-However, the specialists argued, coffee also contains polyphenols — a type of naturally occurring substances that have an antioxidant effect, which, studies have suggested, may have anti-inflammatory properties — and may protect against stress and aging mechanisms at the cellular level.
+However, the specialists argued, coffee also contains polyphenols — a type of naturally occurring substances that have an antioxidant effect, which, studies

 “Data on cause of death and years lived combined with life expectancy data can be a useful way to understand the general population’s health and is research frequently examined by health organisations to help inform policy to guide people towards healthier diets and lifestyles,” notes Sian Porter, spokesperson for the British Dietetic Association.